vaquerizaslab/fanc/kaic-doc/command_line/kaic_executable.rst

 iterative_mapping
 _________________

-Iterative mapping truncates sequencing reads in a FASTQ file to a minimu read length and attempts to map them to a reference genome using Bowtie 2.
+Iterative mapping truncates sequencing reads in a FASTQ file to a minimum read length and attempts to map them to a reference genome using Bowtie 2.
 If a truncated read does not align uniquely and with a certain minimum quality, it will be extended by a fixed number of bases (step size) and attempted to be mapped again.
 This process is repeated until all reads have been mapped or the original read length has been reached.